alecpnkw/SeqUMAP/README.md

 ### Usage

-Kmer embed and project sequences using
+Embed and project sequences using

 ```
 proj = project_sequences(seqs, ndim; k = 2, lookup_dic = NT_DICT)
 ```

-where `seqs` is an array of strings.
-For ease of use, the following lookup dictionaries are provided:
+where `seqs` is an array of strings, `ndim` is the number of projected dimensions and `k` is the kmer size.
+By default, seuqences are embedded by counting all unique kmers and the distance between seuqences is estimated using corrected kmer distance, provided as the `CorrectedKmer(k,N)` metric.
+The following lookup dictionaries are included for sequence encoding:

 ```
 AA_DICT = Dict(